-As I have previously mentioned, the Lake Martin 100 & 50 is the ideal first 100 or 50 miler.
-Each 25 mile loop has 4 aid station stops, two at Butterfly Crossing at miles 7.26 and 13.18 and two at The Cabin Aid Station (start/finish) at miles 18.12 and 25.09.
+The Lake Martin 100 & 50 is the ideal first 100 or 50 miler.
+Each 25 mile loop has 4 aid station stops, two at Heaven Hill at miles 7.26 and 13.18 and two at The Cabin Aid Station (start/finish) at miles 18.12 and 25.09.
 Because the entire 25 mile loop is serviced by only two aid station and both accept drop bags, planning is about as easy as it gets.
 And, we accept larger than normal drop bags.
+In face, the Cabin AS will allow you to bring any type drop bag or box you want.
+You place it where you want it before the start of the race.
+We don't have to handle it at all.

 Ultrarunning in General

 My Disclaimer: The following training information is offered as an example of what works for me and nothing more.
 It may or may not work for you.
 It consists of the training schedules I use and techniques, supplies, equipment, etc that I like and use.
-You may want to try some of them or all or none.
+You may want to try some of these ideas, or all of them, or none of them.
 The 16 week training program for a marathon is not my schedule.
 It is a widely used and accepted method that has proven to be very successful for years.
 Remember, if you can run a marathon, you can run a 50K.

-There are four major components to successfully completing the Lake Martin 100 or 50 mile trail race.
+There are four major components to successfully completing the Lake Martin 100, or the 50, or the 27 mile trail race.
 They are, in order of importance:

 1. Training 2.
-Staying Hydration 3.
-Staying Fueled 4.
+Staying Hydration during the race 3.
+Staying Fueled during the race 4.
 Proper Pacing

 Running a 100 is like nothing you have ever done.
-There are no comparisons.
 You will probably find that a 50 mile race is much more difficult than a 50K or marathon.
-For one thing, the average runner will be on the trail anywhere from 8 to 12 hours in a 50 Mile race.
+For one thing, the average runner will be on the trail anywhere from 8 to 12 hours in a 50 mile race on a moderately difficult course.
 That is a long time to run.
 Staying fueled and hydrated becomes a critical issue.
 You may have serious bouts of fatigue, cramps, stomach distress or just loose the will to go on.
 There is a rule in ultrarunning.
 Always remember it, "Just Keep Moving."
 That is the key to finishing.
 There is another quote that should also be remembered, "The Pain Will Pass".
 Remember these two sayings.
 They make a good mantra.

-Training: Any time you are training for your first ultra the single most important factor is time.
+Training: The critical factor in training for your first ultra is the time you spend running or, put another way, the miles you run.
 If you do not have time to train properly the race will likely be a frustrating experience.
-If you try to push your training faster the schedules in the outline suggest you may not even be able to run the race after all that work due to an injury.
+If you try to push your training faster than training schedules in the outline suggest you may not even be able to run the race after all that work, due to an injury.
 It is critical to increase your distance at a slow metered pace.
 Before attempting a 50 or 100 mile race it is also important to have lots of hours on trails learning how to stay hydrated and fueled without getting sick.
 Believe me, this takes practice.
-At this point I am training for my 7th 100 mile race and I still make mistakes in almost every race or find out what I thought was the perfect answer is not.
+At this point I am training for my 7th 100 mile race and I still make mistakes in almost every race.
+I have recently found out what I thought was the perfect answer to hydration for me, in fact, was not.

-If you would like to start training for the Lake Martin 27 mile race or the Run for Kids Challenge 50K, follow the link below to the 16 week training program and decide wether the 16 or 20 week program will work best for you.
+If you would like to start training for the Lake Martin 27 mile race or the Run for Kids Challenge 50K, follow the link above to the 16 week training program and decide whether the 16 or 20 week program will work best for you.
 The 16 week schedule requires running 4 days each week.
 The 20 week program is for those that can only run 3 days each week.
 Next, determine where you are in your training today.
-If you are not able to accomplished the runs outlined in the first week of the training program then your first goal is to build up mileage so you can run the first week level of training.
+If you are not able to accomplished the runs outlined for the first week of the training program then your first goal should be build up mileage so you can run the first week level of training.
 A very good starter program if you are new to running is the C25K program.

 Running the Lake Martin 100, 50 and 27